cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     ],
   },

-  /* Whether or not hot reloading section should be enabled.
+  /** Whether or not hot reloading section should be enabled.
 This applies to the search searchPatterns
    * and mono-repo package aliasing.
 This is enabled by default for dev builds.
    */
   hotReloading: true,

-  /* Specify the mono-repo path.
-This will automatically alias package directories in webpack. */
+  /* The mono-repo path.
+This is used to automatically alias package directories in webpack. */
   monoRepo: {
     packages: path.resolve(process.cwd(), 'packages'),
   },

-  /* This will automatically alias package directories in webpack.
+  /** This options will automatically alias package directories in webpack based on hot reloading and prod settings.
-   * Based on hot reloading and prod settings dist will be aliased as source.
+   *  Note: dist will be aliased as source.
+   *     dist: the directories containing transpiled code to use if hot reloading is enabled and is in prod.
+   *     source: the directories containing source code to use if hot reloading is enabled and not in prod mode.
    */
   webpackAliasOptions: {
     source: 'src',
     dist: 'lib',
   },

-  /** The actual npm package.json file.
+  /** The root-level npm package.json file.
 Change this if you have a non-standard package.json path.
    * Defaults to the <root_dir>/package.json
    */
   npmPackage,

-  /* Side effect theme imports */
+  /* Side effect theme imports. */
   themeImports: [
     '../theme';
   ],